skyssolutions/helm-charts/charts/incubator/dendrite/README.md

 Dendrite Matrix Homeserver

 **This chart is not maintained by the upstream project and any issues with the chart should be raised [here](https://github.com/samipsolutions/helm-charts/issues/new/choose)**
+**This chart has been deprecated!
+Please use another way to deploy it.**

 ## Source Code